By Sara Calabro

 Acupuncture, through its gratitude-inspiring theoretical orientation, can help us reverse this trend of unbridled excess.
 It helps us reframe our desires so that we can better understand our motivations and have greater gratitude for what is.

-So if this Thursday you find yourself reflecting on the things you’re thankful for, give some props to acupuncture and share with others why you’re mentioning it.
+So if this Thanksgiving you find yourself reflecting on the things you’re grateful for, give some props to acupuncture and share with others why you’re mentioning it.
 It might help everyone hang on a little longer and tighter to their reflections of thanks.

 Happy Thanksgiving from AcuTake.